Unboxed-Software/solana-course/content/solana-nft.md

 solana config set --url https://metaplex.devnet.rpcpool.com/
 ```

-Airdrop Devnet SOL to new test wallet:
+Airdrop Devnet SOL to our new test wallet:

 ```sh
 solana airdrop 2
 ```

-Copy the keypair from `.config/solana/devnet.json` and import to Phantom
+Copy the keypair from `.config/solana/devnet.json` and import it into Phantom

 ![Gif of Phantom Import](../assets/solana-nft-phantom.gif)

 ### 3. Download Metaplex

-While in the start code folder clone the Metaplex repo:
+While in the "metaplex-starter" folder clone the Metaplex repo:

 ```sh
 git clone https://github.com/metaplex-foundation/metaplex.git